 Australia – The Great Barrier Reef

-I hope that you have enjoyed reading my diving bucket list!
+My bucket list of the best places to scuba-dive in the world was really hard to write.
+If I am honest, there are just so many countries I’d want to include.
 Have any of you ever dived on these sites?
 If so please let me know, and send all your tips over.